-Edge: Depends on your scene – Brookfield Zoo for kids, Lincoln Park Zoo for adults
+Edge: Depends on your scene.
+The Brookfield Zoo is better for kids, and the Lincoln Park Zoo is best for adults.

 Edge: Lincoln Park Zoo

-The Brookfield Zoo isn’t bad, but it’s hard to beat the Lincoln Park Zoo.
+Both are excellent.
+For wealthy families with kids, check out Brookfield.
+For everybody else, the Lincoln Park Zoo is where you want to be.
 It’s cool to be smack in the middle of an urban paradise and see animals from all over the world.
 If you’re into animals at all, you should plan to swing by while you’re in Chicago.

 Here’s a brief glimpse of the Brookfield Zoo in moving pictures.